nostalgebraist/nostalgebraist-autoresponder/docs/overview.md

 The mood is re-calculated at most once every 10 minutes.
 When it is required for a decision, if there's a fresh value from the last ten minutes, this "slightly stale" value is used.
 If the saved value is over 10 minutes old, a new value is computed by numerically integrating the equations.
 This calculation only uses user effects from the last 2.5 days, as the exponential decay means older effects have negligble impact.

-The code for this is mostly [here](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/docs-reference-commit/src/feels/mood_dynamic.py).
+The code implementing the LTI system and mood effects is in [mood_dynamic.py](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/docs-reference-commit/src/feels/mood_dynamic.py).
+The base moods and other mood code not related to the LTI system is in [mood.py](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/docs-reference-commit/src/feels/mood.py).
+The staleness logic is in [this function](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/docs-reference-commit/src/tumbl.py#L302-L357) in the main script.

+#### Baselines and scales

+Ideally, the bot's mood should vary over time in a way that explores the range from the lowest base mood to the highest, without being low much more often than high or vice versa.
+Also, it should not stray vary often into ranges far above the highest base mood or far below the lowest.

+These properties are hard to ensure automatically, as the size and "niceness" of the user base vary unpredictably over time.
+In particular, as the userbase and input volume grow, the impact of any one message has to decrease to prevent the mood getting too extreme.
+(This is true even if the average effect is zero: a random walk is reaches extreme values faster, with higher probability, when its step size is higher.)

+I've tried to maintain the right properties manually, by occasionally tweaking the "zero point" for mood effects and the scale of their impact on the mood value.

+You can see these updates [here](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/docs-reference-commit/src/feels/mood_dynamic.py#L44-L135).
+They are timestamped because we need to integrate over 2.5 days of historical mood effects to compute the current mood.
+For example, if it's 9 AM and I want to change the zero point, the bot should use the new value for mood effects after 9 AM, and the old value for earlier mood effects in the 2.5-day window.

 #### Mood consistency

-The mood is used when making posts.
+The mood is _used_ when making posts.

 The mood value determines an acceptable range of sentiment scores.
 I define a mapping from mood values to ranges for [a short list of "basic moods"](https://github.com/nostalgebraist/nostalgebraist-autoresponder/blob/docs-reference-commit/src/feels/mood.py#L61-L143), and interpolate the ranges linearly when the current mood lies between two of these.

 During post writing, a large number of candidate posts are generated.
 Any of these that fall outside the range are discarded, though their scores are still included when calculating mood effects (see above).